 When the night falls, Palms comes alive with Ghostbar, one of the hottest and most impressive clubs (and views) in town.
 Take the elevator to the 55th floor and enjoy the glorious panoramas of Las Vegas from the outdoor balcony or just embrace the stylish décor and dance the night away to some of the most renowned DJs Las Vegas has around.
 And if you’re one of those silly day people, you know, someone who isn’t out until 4 a.m. partying with strangers they just met, Ghostbar Dayclub is open during fall and winter, bringing you the excitement of Ghostbar with the practicality of daytime.

 Speaking of things you do when the sun is out, sunbathing enthusiasts are sure to be lured by the pool area.
 This magnificent two-acre outdoor playground is comprised of several swimming pools.
 In addition, there are three bars, a 12-foot waterfall, 27 cabanas, in-water chaise lounges and daybeds.
-Along with concerts and special events, summer's ongoing Palms Pool & Dayclub parties, like Ditch Fridays, are not to be missed – they just want you to ditch everything else.
+Along with concerts and special events, summer's ongoing Palms Pool & Dayclub parties, like Ditch Fridays, are not to be missed -- they just want you to ditch everything else.
+For summer 2015, Hooters will open a poolside bar and two-story restaurant.

 When you’re ready to sit back, relax and take in a show, the music industry's top performers can usually be found at the Pearl.
 All 2,500 seats in this high-tech theater have unobstructed sightlines to the stage.
 No matter what style of music you’re into, assuming it’s not some sort of death metal that they’re legally only allowed to play in German dungeons, you’ll find artists that speak to your style and taste.
 So be sure to book your trip around your favorite act and turn your vacation into a stay you’ll never forget.